-[V1 3003] In-Mission Preventive Health Care All programs shall provide training, in-mission capabilities, and resources to monitor physiological and psychosocial well-being and enable delivery of in-mission preventive health care, based on epidemiological evidence-based probabilistic risk assessment (PRA), individual crewmember needs, clinical practice guidelines, flight surgeon expertise, historical review, mission parameters, and vehicle-derived limitations.
-These analyses consider the needs and limitations of each specific vehicle and design reference mission (DRM) with particular attention to parameters such as mission duration, expected return time to Earth, mission route and destination, expected radiation profile, concept of operations, and more.
-In-mission preventive care includes, but is not limited to: (see NASA-STD-3001, Volume 1 Rev C for full technical requirement).
+[V1 3003] In-Mission Preventive Health Care All programs shall provide training, in-mission capabilities, and resources to monitor physiological and psychosocial well-being and enable delivery of in-mission preventive health care, based on epidemiological evidence-based probabilistic risk assessment (PRA) that takes into account the needs and limitations of each specific design reference mission (DRM), and parameters such as mission duration, expected return time to Earth, mission route and destination, expected radiation profile, concept of operations, and more.
+The term "in-mission" covers all phases of the mission, from launch, through landing on a planetary body and all surface activities entailed, up to landing back on Earth.
+In-mission preventive care includes, but is not limited to: (see NASA-STD-3001, Volume 1 Rev B for full technical requirement).

-[V1 3016] Post-Mission Health Care Post-mission health care shall be provided to minimize occurrence of deconditioning-related illness or injury, including but not limited to: (see NASA-STD-3001, Volume 1 Rev C for full technical requirement).
+[V1 3016] Post-Mission Health Care Post-mission health care shall be provided to minimize occurrence of deconditioning-related illness or injury, including but not limited to: